 To me, writing is a generic term, an all-encompassing term for putting ideas on a page and making them work nicely together to tell an engaging story.
 I believe that there are at least three other stages of writing that come before and after the drafting stage.
 And to me, it simply makes sense to me to divide these things up.
 My mind is like a martini glass, very shallow.
 Start dumping too many ideas in there at once, and they start splashing around, sloshing up and over the rim, dampening onlookers and passersby.

 So when you hear about writers setting a word count for the day, I say what they’re really talking about is the drafting stage of writing.
 I consider drafting to be the part that consists of barfing words my keyboard.
-The end goal of this stage is to produce a draft, a rendition of the story being written that ranges in quality from shitty to outrageously feculent.
+The end goal of this stage is to produce a draft, a rendition of the story being written that ranges in quality from crappy to outrageously feculent.

 But I’ve found out in the last year of drafting my first novel is that the act of drafting is about two things: